joelberkeley/spidr/pjrt-plugins/xla-cuda/README.md

 # XLA PJRT plugin for CUDA-enabled GPUs

+This is the PJRT plugin for CUDA-enabled GPUs.
+It uses the XLA compiler.

 ## Install

 This plugin requires Linux, a CUDA-enabled GPU, and a number of Nvidia packages.